 Tup Keak Hike – If you’re looking for an amazing hike in Krabi, Thailand, you definitely need to check out Tup Keak!
 We had heard a lot about the views at the top of Tiger Temple, but hiking thousands of steps with lot of tourists didn’t sound ideal.
 We were so glad we decided to climb this hike!
 Although very strenuous (roughly 3 hours round trip) and at an incline the entire way, the views at the top were breathtaking.
 The coolest part about this hike was the photo you could get at the top!
 It looks as if you’re hanging off the edge of the world.
 If you’re looking for great views, 10/10 would recommend this hike! *Travel to the Beat*

 Annapurna Circuit – The Annapurna Circuit was by no means an easy hike, but it is easily one of the most rewarding things I have done so far in my life.
 The best part about the circuit is you can do it as slowly or as quickly as you would like.
 Lodges are situated every few kilometres all along the trail.
 The Throng La Pass is the highest trekkable pass in the world at 5416 meters so be prepared for altitude changes.
 If you accomplish this, however, the sense of achievement is second to none.
 Once you make the pass, you can either continue the trek by walking or take a mixture of local buses or even a flight to get you safely back to civilization.
-No doubt the Annapurna Circuit is one of the best hikes in the world. *Backpackers Wanderlust*
+No doubt the Annapurna Circuit is one of the greatest hikes in the world. *Backpackers Wanderlust*

 Mt Pundaquit – Mt.
 Pundaquit is a relatively easy hike (difficulty level: 3/9) and fits perfectly for beginners.
 Jump off point is at Brgy.
 Pundaquit in San Antonio, Zambales, Philippines.
 Passing through shrubby grounds and grasslands, the trail provides a magnificent view of the Pundaquit Mountain Range and what makes it more interesting is that you’ll have a view of the Zambales coast and thick pine tree forests on your way down to Anawangin Cove.
 Trekking Mt.
 Pundaquit and the descent to Anawangin Cove (a white sand beach that is only accessible by boat or by traversing the mountain range) goes hand in hand.
 Swimming in this amazing beach after a tough climb is sort of a rejuvenating reward.
 From Anawangin Cove, you have the option to go hopping to nearby islands.” *Ten Thousand Strangers*